code-423n4/2023-05-juicebox-findings/data/Sathish9098-G.md

 ##

-## [G-2] The mintedAmount and reservedRate values should be checked before assign values to avoid unwanted state variable write
+## [G-3] The mintedAmount and reservedRate values should be checked before assign values to avoid assign same values to state variables

 - it’ll save 2100 gas to not set it to that value again